shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - it contains different kinds of rules for bots
 - we would add these rules to for e.g. the metadata alongside the urls we were storing
 - rule 1 example - which pages are not supposed to be crawled (e.g. /private/*)
-- when the crawler fetches such a url, it would simply skip it - e.g. acknowledge the broker without doing any processing
+- when the crawler fetches such a url, it would skip it - e.g. acknowledge the broker without any processing
 - rule 2 example - crawl delay (e.g. 10 seconds between requests)
 - say the crawler will verify if (now - last_crawled_time) for the url is more than the crawl delay
 - if not, it would set the visibility timeout of the message in the queue to for e.g. (crawl_delay - (now - last_crawled_time))